amhou/nwbalfest/full_site/contents/registration/improver_track.md

 * __Improver__
-* This track is geared for dancers who are comfortable with Balboa and Bal-Swing.
+* This track is geared for dancers who are very comfortable with Balboa and Bal-Swing.
+You may be "that person that dances Balboa" in your local community.
+You can probably name a couple of the Old Timer Balboa dancers, do a Maxie Slide, and may have even traveled to an event just for Balboa.
 Classes will emphasize on refining technique, adding moves, playing with rhythm, and exploring musicality.